ramonaharrison/ar-workshop/slides.md

 # Update loop

 Add an `OnUpdateListener` to the scene.
-This listener has a callback that will be invoked on every frame, right before the scene gets updated.

-Assuming our renderable and texture are loaded and ready, this is where we'll attach new nodes to faces that have become visible in the frame, and remove nodes from faces that aren't in the frame anymore.

 ```kotlin
     val scene = sceneView.scene